dzapataHDI/nomemory/The-MockNeat-Class.md

 // Possible Output: 7.9842438463207905
 ```

-Example to generate a single double value in a given range [100.0, 200.0)
+Example for generating a single double value in a given range [100.0, 200.0)

 ```java
 Double valInRange = mock.doubles().range(100.0, 200.0).val();